helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 ```

 When supplying multiple dictionaries, the keys will be concatenated.
 Use the
-`uniq` function along with `sortAlpha` to get a unqiue, sorted list of keys.
+`uniq` function along with `sortAlpha` to get a unique, sorted list of keys.

 ```
 keys $myDict $myOtherDict | uniq | sortAlpha